 After eight months of worsening pain, I travelled for Alexander lessons and finally found the help I needed.
 I remember standing beside my teacher and smiling as my whole body spontaneously unwound.
 It was the first time since the wreck that I could fully turn my head.
 This dramatic turning point in my healing is what spurred my decision to become a teacher.

 I also practice Insight Meditation, a gentle approach that emphasizes mindfulness of the body and attending to sensory experience.
 One of my favorite teachers, Jack Kornfield, says that kind attention is a synonym for mindfulness.
-I am also fond of Thich Nhat Hanh, a Vietnamese monk, peace activist, and author.
+I am also fond of Thich Nhat Hanh, who was a Vietnamese monk, peace activist, and author.
 He said, To meditate means to go home to yourself.
 Both of these teachers inspire me with their attitudes of service, compassion, and humility.

 I am certified to teach mindfulness as a volunteer at the Morgan County Correctional State Prison.